A law allowing Sunday liquor sales was passed during the regular session, but an additional special session law allows cities to opt out.

-Finally, the law does include two provisions that disallow alcohol deliveries to off-sale licensees and order solicitation/merchandising by wholesalers, both on Sundays.
-Cities should be aware of these prohibitions and consider adding them to the city’s ordinance, because the city is more likely than the state to detect their noncompliance.
+Chapter 6 includes provisions that disallow alcohol deliveries to off-sale licensees, as well as order solicitation/merchandising by wholesalers, on Sundays.
+Cities should be aware of these prohibitions and consider adding them to the city’s ordinance, because the city is more likely than the state to detect noncompliance.

 * By posting you are agreeing to the LMC Comment Policy.